 Tracking competitors’ prices on Marketplaces

 Marketplaces are another battleground in the Black Friday discount war.
 Amazon is the sales leader every year because of the myriad of offers available to users, and the fast pace at which prices change within the platform.
-These prices can, and should, also be monitored if you want to maximise profitability on marketplaces as a Black Friday sales channel.
-In this context, an automated solution will help you make decisions faster and more efficiently to gear yourself to multiple price changes and extensive product catalogues.
+These prices can, and should, also be monitored if you want to maximize profitability on marketplaces as a Black Friday sales channel.
+In this context, an automated solution will help you make decisions faster and more efficiently to gear yourself to multiple price changes and extensive product catalogs.
 Carrying out this process by hand takes a significant amount of time, and changes are likely to occur too fast for you to be able to keep your data up-to-date.

 Ultimately, it is a good idea to consider the consumer’s ability to compare offers in your Black Friday pricing.
 These days a high percentage of customers entering your e-commerce store may be professional “offer hunters”.
 These users will only buy significantly discounted products.
 You will not build engagement with them, so you get no benefit in the medium- and long term.
-To avoid this situation, it is advisable to analyse your types of buyers, and tailor offers to those you can profit from or even those whose loyalty you can gain.
+To avoid this situation, it is advisable to analyze your types of buyers, and tailor offers to those you can profit from or even those whose loyalty you can gain.
 At the same time, keep in mind that many of these users are aware of the existence of offer verifiers that track price changes.
-Create a pricing strategy that is as transparent and logical as possible to optimise Black Friday profits.
+Create a pricing strategy that is as transparent and logical as possible to optimize Black Friday profits.

 Optimize your prices